Introduction to Dental Implants

-Intro to Dental Implants Dental Implants vs Dentures Single Missing Tooth FAQs
+Intro to Dental Implants Dental Implants 101 Dental Implants vs Dentures

 Dr. Walter L. Wood is a Jacksonville periodontist who provides solutions for missing teeth in Jacksonville, FL.
 Recently dental implants have become the most preferred solution for missing teeth.
 This is considered a major advancement from dentures and fixed bridges.
 With dental implants, patients get a healthy and natural replacement for missing teeth without any of the harmful side effects.
 Previous treatments were found to harm healthy teeth and allow bone and soft tissue to deteriorate.
 Dental implants, however, act like natural teeth and do not cause any additional harm.